 Who are Drs.
 Melvin and Sherrie Allen?

 Drs.
 Melvin and Sherrie Allen are a unique couple who live and work in Beverly Hills, California.
-They have been going to school together for fourteen of their seventeen-year marriage.
-Starting their advanced degree journey in 2002, they obtained their first Masters degrees in Spiritual Psychology from the University of Santa Monica and continued until completing their PhDs in Depth Psychology in 2016 at Pacifica.
+They have been going to school together for fourteen of their twenty-two-year marriage.
+Starting their advanced degree journey in 2002, they obtained their first master’s degrees in Spiritual Psychology from the University of Santa Monica; they subsequently enrolled at Pacifica and earned their PhDs in depth psychology, Sherrie in 2016 and Melvin in 2017.

 Drs.
-Melvin and Sherrie have been relationship coaches for over 12 years.
-The couple have created, taught, and facilitated relationship training programs for singles and couples in Canada, Mexico, Germany, and across America.
+Melvin and Sherrie have been relationship coaches for over 18 years.
+The couple have created, taught, and facilitated relationship training programs for singles and couples in Canada, Mexico, and across America.
 Their goal is to assist people in discovering their unconscious relationship blind spots.
-They are the co-founders of the Living Audaciously Women’s Group, and Dr. Melvin is the founder of the Living Audaciously Men’s Group.
+In 2020, Sherrie’s previous women’s coaching group morphed into the Women’s Living Audaciously community, and Dr. Melvin is the founder of the Living Audaciously Men’s community.
 These groups were established to support men and women in achieving their life goals with clarity and direction.

 Drs.
 Melvin and Sherrie offer an alternative to couples’ therapy, coining their title as Relationship Alchemists.
 This title reflects their commitment to the work of taking two unique spirits and blending them into one loving couple.
 They challenge committed couples to take responsibility for the quality of their relationships.
-They are committed to providing couples effective tools for creating, maintaining, and improving their relationships, while being a beacon for their community and the world.
-They have trained with Dr. Harville Henricks, world renowned creator of Imago Dialogue Training for couples and Dr. David Olson, creator of Prepare-Enrich, the world’s most utilized relationship assessment in the world.
+They are committed to providing couples effective tools for creating, maintaining, and sustaining their relationships, while being a beacon for their community and the world.
+They have trained with Dr. Harville and Helen Henricks, world-renowned creators of Imago Dialogue Training for couples, and Dr. David Olson, creator of Prepare-Enrich, the world’s most utilized relationship assessment in the world.

 Collectively they have over 50 years of personal growth and development training.
 They have attended and completed over seven years of coach training programs.
 In addition, while completing their dissertations and studying Jungian psychology, Drs.
-Melvin and Sherrie became certified Myers Briggs practitioners.
-Melvin is an esteemed master certified Myers Briggs practitioner, 1 of 200 in North America and 1 of 23 in California listed on the Meyers Briggs website.
+Melvin and Sherrie became certified Myers-Briggs practitioners.
+Melvin is an esteemed master certified Myers-Briggs practitioner, 1 of 200 in North America and 1 of 23 in California listed on the Myers-Briggs website.

 Tell us about Your Work –

-Drs.
-Melvin and Sherrie base a portion of their work on C. G. Jung’s quote, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
-Their work starts with the idea that individuals are primarily unconscious about what they do in their relationships, which in turn keeps them dissatisfied and unfulfilled in their relationships, both with themselves and others.
+We base a portion of our work on C. G. Jung’s quote, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
+Our work starts with the idea that individuals are primarily unconscious about what they do in their relationships, which in turn keeps them dissatisfied and unfulfilled in their relationships, both with themselves and others.

-As depth psychologists, we use C. G. Jung’s work on typology and the unconscious to help individuals understand their personality types with the Meyers Briggs Typology Indicator.
-Using the MBTI instrument singles and couples discover how and why their personality type either compliments or may cause conflicts in their relationship.
-When we understand our personality preference and how that personality preference operates unconsciously, we are able to understand and take responsibility for those relationships with the people we love, cherish, and respect.
+As depth psychologists, we use C. G. Jung’s work on typology and the unconscious to help individuals understand their personality types with the Myers-Briggs Typology Indicator.
+Using the MBTI instrument, singles and couples discover how and why their personality type either complements or may cause conflicts in their relationship.
+When we understand our personality preference and how that personality preference operates unconsciously, we can understand and take responsibility for those relationships with the people we love, cherish, and respect.

-Additionally, we focus on the idea of singles and couples consciously focusing on spiritual instead of romantic partnerships.
+Additionally, we encourage singles and couples to consciously focus on spiritual instead of romantic partnerships.
 A spiritual partnership is based on Gary Zukav’s book, Spiritual Partnership: The Journey to Authentic Power.
-Drs.
-Melvin and Sherrie say, “Modern relationships, for the most part, have evolved beyond the stereotypical relationship model, where the focus is on happiness and freedom from our issues.
-Spiritual partnerships require focus on the health and well-being of the relationship, and it includes bumping up against our issues in order to grow spiritually.
-The couple embraces their opportunities to confront their relationship issues in order to individuate and heal old wounds from childhood, rather than focus on what Zukav calls, ‘Physical comfort and safety’.”
+We say, “Modern relationships, for the most part, have evolved beyond the stereotypical relationship model, where the focus is on happiness and freedom from issues.
+Spiritual partnerships require focus on the health and well-being of the relationship and includes couples bumping up against their issues to grow spiritually.
+The couple embraces their opportunities to confront their relationship issues to individuate and heal old wounds from childhood, rather than focus on what Zukav calls “physical comfort and safety.”

 How/Why did you get into this line of work?

 Those words changed her life forever and created a pathology for how unhealthy relationship began to play out in her romantic life.
-As an adult, Sherrie spent the first 15 years of her life struggling in the area of relationships.
-When she married her second husband, Melvin, their minister invited Melvin and Sherrie, who had been doing transformational work collectively for over 35 years, to be the example of a consciously loving relationship.
-These words inspired Sherrie to take on the area of relationships, particularly in supporting individuals to become accountable for relationships working in our communities.
+As an adult, Sherrie spent the first 15 years of her life struggling in relationships.
+When she married her second husband, Melvin, their minister invited Melvin and Sherrie, who had been doing transformational work collectively for over 50 years, to be the example of a consciously loving relationship.
+These words inspired Sherrie to focus on relationships, particularly in supporting individuals to become accountable for the quality of relationships in their lives.

 Dr. Melvin’s discovery and explanation for his marriage to Dr. Sherrie may best be summarized in the title of Professor Robert Romanyshyn’s book, The Wounded Researcher.
 After three failed marriages, talking to over 5,000 women, being a single parent, and homeless, he realized that his healing was to come from helping others avoid the relationship pitfalls and failures he experienced.
-His personal coaching clients are single professional women who have the three “C’s” cars, condos, and careers, but no relationships.
-Dr. Melvin’s dissertation was on the “Unconscious impact of Motown music on the psyche of African American women.”
+His personal coaching clients are single professional women who have the three “C’s”—cars, condos, and careers—but no relationships.
+Dr. Melvin’s dissertation was focused on the unconscious impact of Motown music on the psyche of African American women.

 What is most rewarding about it; what makes it all worthwhile?

 What also makes our work worthwhile is the opportunity we have as a couple to continue to grow and develop, while overcoming our own relationship issues.
-We are able to be authentic in our relationship journey and inspire other couples and singles to stay the course by making their relationship a priority.
+We can be authentic in our relationship journey and inspire other couples and singles to stay the course by making their relationship a priority.
 For example, we worked with a very devitalized couple who were separated and in divorce court.
-In working with us, they transformed their relationship so radically that they wrote a book about their relationship, including a chapter about working with Drs.
-Melvin and Sherrie Allen, as they contribute the success of their marriage to working with us.
+In working with us, they transformed their relationship so radically that they wrote a book about their relationship journey, including a chapter about working with Drs.
+Melvin and Sherrie Allen, as they attribute the success of their marriage to working with us.
 That’s rewarding!

 What are the most critical problems faced?

-Realizing that everyone is on his or her own timeframe and not every single or couple with whom we have worked will be successful in hair or her relationship endeavors.
-Relationships require patience and commitment, and not everyone has the stamina to weather the storm, no matter how hard he or she tries, regardless of the tools.
+Realizing that everyone is on their own timeframe and not every single or couple with whom we have worked will be successful in their relationship endeavors.
+Relationships require patience and commitment, and not everyone has the stamina to weather the storm, no matter how hard they try, regardless of the tools.

 We would like to start a movement to have relationship skills taught in high schools, because when the unconscious becomes conscious, we make conscious decisions.

 Many.
-One example in particular: we had over 100 people attend one of our first seminars at Agape International Spiritual Center, when we had just started our practice, and we realized there was a huge demand for relationship knowledge, help, and guidance.
+One example in particular: we had over 100 people attend one of our first seminars at Agape International Spiritual Center, when we launched our practice, and we realized there was a huge demand for relationship knowledge, help, and guidance.
 That number of people led us to believe that the work we are doing is more of a vocation than a profession!
-This reinforced our understanding that our work was in our shadows.
-We have been offering our work to the world since then.
+This revelation reinforced our understanding that our work was in our shadows.
+We have been offering our training programs to the world since then.